 (O) In addition to the requirements of section (d)(4.3.2)(B) above, the denominator for the cold start emission reduction strategy cold start catalyst heating monitor (section (e)(11.2.3)) shall be incremented if and only if the CSERS monitoring conditions (as defined in section (c)) have been met and idle operation in park or neutral during the first 30 seconds after engine start is greater than or equal to 10 seconds.

+(P) For vehicles that have NOx converting catalyst systems with more than one catalyst component in series, the manufacturer may request Executive Officer approval to increment the denominator for a monitor for the NOx catalyst(s), reductant injection system, or NOx sensor required by sections (f)(2.2.2), (f)(2.2.3)(A), (f)(5.2.2)(A), or (f)(5.2.2)(D) using the criteria set forth in section (d)(4.3.2)(G).
+The Executive Officer shall approve the request to use the denominator incrementing criteria in section (d)(4.3.2)(G) for the monitor upon determining that the manufacturer has demonstrated, using data or engineering analysis, that the enable conditions necessary for robust diagnostic decisions for that monitor are unlikely to occur frequently enough to allow the monitor to comply with the minimum ratio requirements per sections (f)(2.3.1) and (f)(5.3.1)(A).

 * * * *

 (4.5) Disablement of Numerators and Denominators